You are responsible for making backups of personal data/files stored on the ThinkPad.

 When backing up your data, you want to ensure that you are backing up your actual files and folders, and not just shortcut's to said files.

-To verify your data is all there, connect your external hard drive, USB devices, or insert the CD/DVD you used to perform the backup.
+To verify your data is all there, connect your external hard drive or USB devices you used to perform the backup.

 Go to Computer